ctlearn-project/ctlearn/README.md

 ### Training

-Set training parameters such as the number of epochs to run and how often to evaluate on the validation set, as well as, in the **Hyperparameters** section, hyperparameters including the base learning rate and optimizer.
+Set training parameters such as the number of validations to run and how often to evaluate on the validation set, as well as, in the **Hyperparameters** section, hyperparameters including the base learning rate and optimizer.

 ### Prediction